Jesse Delgado: Early life

-High School career
+High school career

-Delgado was a state champion at Gilroy High School, winning a title at 112 pounds.
-In total, he was a four-time state placer and one-time state champion at the California Interscholastic Federation championships.
+Delgado was a California Interscholastic Federation (CIF) state champion at Gilroy High School, winning a title at 112 pounds.
+In total, he was a four-time state placer and one-time state champion at the CIF state championships.
 He placed third at 103 pounds as a freshman in 2007, third at 112 pounds as a sophomore in 2008, first at 112 pounds as a junior in 2009, and fourth at 125 pounds as a senior in 2010.

 College career

 After his success at Gilroy High School he committed to California Polytechnic State University to wrestle in college.
-However his coach Mark Perry decided to transfer to University of Illinois, and Delgado followed after his redshirt season.
-He later went on to win two national titles, and two Big Ten titles at the 125 pound weight class.
+After assistant coach Mark Perry decided to take an assistant coaching position at the University of Illinois Delgado followed him by transferring there after his redshirt season.
+He later went on to win two national titles and two Big Ten titles at the 125 pound weight class.
 His freshman year he upset former and eventual national champion Matt McDonough in the first of many matches between the two of them.